mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 ## Things to Note
-- Microsoft Fabric and Data Activator are in preview , Please read [here](https://github.com/microsoft/dataActivator/blob/main/ConsolidatedDocs.md) and [here](https://blog.fabric.microsoft.com/en-us/blog/driving-actions-from-your-data-with-data-activator/) for complete info including FAQ's , Prerequisites , performance guidelines
+- Microsoft Fabric and Data Activator are in preview, Please read [here](https://github.com/microsoft/dataActivator/blob/main/ConsolidatedDocs.md) and [here](https://blog.fabric.microsoft.com/en-us/blog/driving-actions-from-your-data-with-data-activator/) for complete info including FAQ's , Prerequisites , performance guidelines

-- The tutorial uses NYC Green Taxi Dataset , Available [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) in Parquet format and CSV format dataset can be found Kaggle , The tutorial uses CSV format , Please convert Parquet to CSV format or use csv format dataset from Kaggle
+- The tutorial uses NYC Green Taxi Dataset, Available [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) in Parquet format and CSV format dataset can be found Kaggle , The tutorial uses CSV format , Please convert Parquet to CSV format or use csv format dataset from Kaggle

 - The tutorial uses a .NET Console app that mimics taxi Streaming device by sending few rows from NYC Green Taxi Dataset at preset intervals

 - Please note that this tutorial is intended for explorative and illustrative purposes only.
 It is meant to inspire ideas and should not be taken as prescriptive advice.
 Any implementation of the techniques described in this tutorial as part of your application should be thoroughly validated and tested to ensure accuracy, validity, compatibility with your specific use case and technical environment.

-- Data Activator can have Power BI report as source , we focus here on Azure EventHub real time streaming alerts in this article
+- Data Activator can have Power BI report as source, we focus here on Azure EventHub real time streaming alerts in this article

 ## Prerequisites

 - Azure subscription with Azure Event Hub resource.
 - Microsoft Fabric You can enable free trial [here](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial).
-- Data Activator is in preview , you can request access [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRzMF5NSZnI1CrCTbAYcvUW9UM1NWWUUzVlpEVVZJS0lSM1ZWUDBSTkMyVi4u)
+- Data Activator is in preview, you can request access [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRzMF5NSZnI1CrCTbAYcvUW9UM1NWWUUzVlpEVVZJS0lSM1ZWUDBSTkMyVi4u)
 - Refer [here](https://github.com/microsoft/dataActivator/blob/main/ConsolidatedDocs.md#faq-things-to-know-before-using-data-activator) for things to know before using Data Activator
 - Visual Studio

 ## Technical Flow

 - A sample .NET console app reads subset of NYC Taxi Dataset at pre-set intervals and sends events to Azure Event Hubs

-- Data Activator gets data from Azure Event Hub , creates trigger based on data patterns and sends email alerts when data patterns are matched
+- Data Activator gets data from Azure Event Hub, creates trigger based on data patterns and sends email alerts when data patterns are matched

-  - Using visual options , when payment type of the streamed taxi data is of type "dispute" emails are sent
+  - Using visual options, when payment type of the streamed taxi data is of type "dispute" emails are sent

 ## Steps